apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 Allows CAS to act as an OAuth2 provider.
 Here you can control how long various tokens issued by CAS should last, etc.

+To learn more about this topic, [please review this guide](OAuth-OpenId-Authentication.html).

 ```properties
 # cas.authn.oauth.refreshToken.timeToKillInSeconds=2592000